 The Center hosted the 24th Annual conference of South Asian Languages Analysis group (SALA) on November 19-21, 2004 at the Charles B. Wang Center.
 SALA is the most important meeting of linguists and language professionals working on South Asian languages.
 Professor Ron Asher, Professor of Linguistics at the University of Edinburgh, U.K., Editor in Chief of International Encyclopedia of Linguistics, and a member of British Academy was the Keynote Speaker.
 Fifty scholars from universities in Europe, India, Malaysia, Nepal, Pakistan, and various parts of the United States presented papers on various aspects of major and minor South Asian languages.

 The papers addressed language structure, acquisition, use, and policy.
 Special themes included comparative studies of the Indian Diaspora in England, U.S.A. and South East Asia.
 The gala conference banquet was attended by nearly 100 people.
 The evening entertainment featured classical and popular Indian music by Sangita Siromani Auna Sharma and Mr. Robert Thomas, and dances by Stony Brook students.
-The conference was supported by generous grants from the Office of President, the Dean of the College of Arts and Sciences, the Office of Diversity and Affirmative Action, the Charles B Wang Center and the Department of Asian and Asian American Studies.
+The conference was supported by generous grants from the Office of President, the Dean of the College of Arts and Sciences, the Office of Institutional Diversity and Equity, the Charles B Wang Center and the Department of Asian and Asian American Studies.